rcmoutinho/public-speaking/cte-example/README.md

 ### Queries

-There are multiple ways to execute the same task here so that you can test the performance of both queries.
+There are multiple ways to execute this query performance test.
 Choose the one that fits best for you.

 #### Terminal

-Avoid accessing the virtual machine executing the queries using the SSH command.
+To avoid accessing the virtual machine, execute the queries using the SSH command.

 ```
 vagrant ssh -c "psql -U postgres -d totvs_example -f /vagrant/queries/low-performance-query.sql"